agda/agda-stdlib/notes/style-guide.md

 * Rational variables are named `p`, `q`, `r`, ... (default `p`)

-* When naming proofs, the variables should occur in order, e.g.
+* When naming proofs, the variables should occur in alphabetical order, e.g.
   `m≤n+m` rather than `n≤m+n`.

 * Collections of elements are usually indicated by appending an `s`